CSbyGB/pentips/ethical-hacking-general-methodology/lab-setup.md

 - `sudo docker pull parrotsec/security:latest` pull a parrot img
 - `sudo docker run -it --name parrotos parrotsec/security`
 - `sudo docker exec -it parrotos bash` start parrot OS when we need it
-- If you are using virtualbox and want to use your host network you can also create a container that will do this with the hoption --net `sudo docker run -it --name parrotos-route-host parrotsec/security --net=host`
+- If you are using a vpn or need to use your host network you can also create a container that will do this with the option --net `sudo docker run -it --name parrotos-route-host parrotsec/security --net=host`
 - If you want to use files from your host (say you want to use openvpn from docker and you need to use your ovpn file) you can use the `-v` option `docker run -it --name parrotos-shared-files -v /path/on/host:/path/inside/container parrotsec/security`

 ### Useful commands